Technical Education and Literacy in Schools (TEALS)

 The TEALS program offers 4 different classes to partnering schools: Introduction to Computer Science, Advance Placement Computer Science A, Advanced Placement Computer Science Principals and Advanced Topics and Projects.
 The courses vary from introductory work to college-level survey courses and teach multiple programming languages, data management and problem solving.

-Next Steps: Nevada Succeeds is currently working with the Washoe and Clark County School Districts to offer this program in at least 3 high schools beginning in the 2018-19 school year.
+Next Steps: Nevada Succeeds is currently worked with the Washoe and Clark County School Districts to offer this program in at least 3 high schools beginning in the 2018-19 school year.
+Ongoing studies will be conducted to measure impact.